 - A nut milk bag or muslin cloth

-In a nutshell (get it?) find raw organic almonds at your favorite grocer.
+In a nutshell (get it?), find raw organic almonds at your favorite grocer.
 Your goal is to activate the almonds by rinsing them well.
 Cover rinsed almonds with cold filtered water and put them in the refrigerator overnight.
 Refrigerating raw almonds (or cashews) in water activates excellent enzymes for better digestion.

 Remove the sprouted almonds from the fridge and rinse again.
 Start by putting the activated almonds into the blender.
 Cover the sprouted almonds with fresh, cold filtered water.
 In this next step, at the highest speed, blend almonds and water until it looks like milk.

 Here is where you get creative.
 Add other ingredients to the blender now.
 Sweeten with dates (soak them in warm water first to clean them off) or honey.
 Add flavor with the inside of a vanilla bean or by adding vanilla extract.
 Add ground cinnamon, nutmeg, or ginger.
 Integrate well by mixing for at least another 45 seconds or so.

 Place a milk bag into a 4-quart measuring cup and empty the almond mixture into the milk bag.
 Squeeze the bag to extract the milk.
 What remains in the milk bag may be used for another cooking project!
-Almond pulp is great in vegan soups, crackers, and other recipes!
+Almond pulp is excellent in vegan soups, crackers, and other recipes!

 Homemade Almond Milk